-We based our Sensory Toy selection criteria on the guidance and recommendations published by the RNIB.
-In summary, we look for toys that:
+We base our Sensory Toy selection criteria on the guidance and recommendations published by the RNIB.
+That means we look for toys that:

 We especially look for toys that help to promote eye tracking, hand-eye co-ordination, finger control, body movement and stimulate investigation and curiosity.
-We also try to list whether, in our opinion, the toys are suitable for blind, partially sighted, deaf and hearing impaired children.
+We also try to list whether, in our opinion, the toys are suitable for blind, partially sighted, deaf or children with a hearing impairment.

-Feedback from many parents has taught us that children enjoy lots of sensory stimulation especially in the form of lights and music or lights combined with soothing soundscapes.
+Feedback from many parents has taught us that children enjoy sensory stimulation in many different ways but especially in the form of bubble play, lights and music or lights combined with soothing soundscapes.

 Read these blog posts:

 for ideas on the sort of sensory toys and stimulation your child could experience.

 Another source of sensory stimulation are the toys in the Learning Resources section.
 These toys are designed to help children investigate the world by, for example, looking closely at surfaces, flowers, bugs and anything else your child can find.
 The Jumbo Magnifier or Bright Eyes Magnifier and Jumbo Magnifier Bug Jars are three great toys for exploring the world up-close.

 CBeebies is a super stimulating TV for young children and they associate very well with the characters featuring in top rated shows such as In the Night Garden, Twirlywoos and Mr Tumble's Something Special.
 Each toy will provide sensory stimulation for young children.
 Worth a look.

 Based on a magical picture-book place that exists between waking and sleeping in a child's imagination, 'In the Night Garden' is a show loved by children and a brand truly trusted by parents.
 Airing daily in the bedtime slot on CBeebies, lgglepiggle and Upsy Daisy along with their friends, carry little ones into a happy and calming world of music and nursery rhymes,